chinmayagrawal775/realtime-tic-tac-toe-game-using-django-channels/README.md

 <img src="https://user-images.githubusercontent.com/62383314/213157259-1a550a0a-6976-4b66-9f7d-a62958744304.png" alt="drawing" width="49%"></img>

 ## Note
-If You are Learner, or Want to test this application.
-Then After Forking & Cloning, You Can use these `Test Credentials` for accessing the Admin Panel of Application to see how it stores `Game Details` on temporary basis.
+If You are Learner, or Want to test this application, Then After Forking & Cloning, You Can use these `Test Credentials` for accessing the Admin Panel of Application to see how it stores `Game Details` on temporary basis.

 ``` PYTHON
 - #### FOR ADMIN: